hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_gui_list_table.md

 Asynchronous Operations. bridge will handle it.

 [19:10:37](#6jG72HjnMlM3zWhfFRPhNCTjXfp-9lMHnmnxa9j3ceQ) <kavina computers>:
-GiuseppeChillemi (GiuseppeChillemi): I can not figure out to actually do dropdown-list nothing is fantastic that thing was headacheÌ†æÌ¥£
+GiuseppeChillemi (GiuseppeChillemi): I can not figure out to actually do dropdown-list nothing is fantastic that thing was headacheü§£

 ## 27-Jun-2025